Samoan Civil War: Second phase: 1893-1894

-On April 26, 1893, Mata'afa claimed the kingship of Samoa for himself from his stronghold of Maile.
-On July 8, a government force of around 1,000 warriors attacked a smaller group of Mata'afa supporters at Vailele, and crushingly defeated them.
-The rout was sufficiently severe that Mata'afa, his supporting chieftains, and a small remnant of his forces fled Maile for Manono Island.
+On 26 April 1893, Mataʻafa claimed the kingship of Samoa for himself from his stronghold of Maile.
+On 8 July, a government force of around 1,000 warriors attacked a smaller group of Mata'afa supporters at Vailele, and crushingly defeated them.
+The rout was sufficiently severe that Mataʻafa, his supporting chieftains, and a small remnant of his forces fled Maile for Manono Island.
 He considered moving to Savaiʻi, but was warned that they would attack if he did, so he stayed on Manono.
 Fearful of bloodshed if Laupepa's forces attacked the islands, the British and Germans intervened; a British ship and a German ship headed to Manono and accepted an honorable surrender from Mata'afa without a fight.
 Mata'afa and a few of his supporters were exiled, eventually coming to Jaluit Atoll, which was then controlled by the German Empire.

 A new challenger to Laupepa arose in March 1894, with Tamasese Lealofi rebelling from Aʻana, the traditional seat of Tamasese power.
 Laupepa's government easily defeated Tamasese and a peace deal was made.
 Unrest seemed to have continued, however, and British and German warships bombarded some villages claimed to be in rebellion in August.